farrokh992-eng/NovaChat/README.md

 # BipolarChat

-BipolarChat is the application name. `NovaChat` is only the source/repository origin name.
+BipolarChat is the application name. `BipolarChat` is only the source/repository origin name.

 ## Reserved system identities